Debt spiral engulfs Turkish voters months before election - ExBulletin

 Anti-poverty campaigner from the main opposition CHP party, Hacer Foggo, said the policy allowed people with no fixed income to get cheap loans.

-These same people “face the dilemma of choosing between paying their rent, taking their child to the doctor, or paying off their loan,” she said.
+These same people “face the dilemma of choosing between paying their rent, taking their child to the doctor, or paying off their loans,” she said.

 Opposition-led city governments – including Ankara and Istanbul – have set up websites that collect donations to help the needy pay their utility bills.